alescu/BlackJack/README.md

 			* mongo:latest FROM ubuntu:24.04 in port: 27017
 			* mysql:latest FROM oraclelinux:038463507f87d6444... in port: 33060

+	You can download the image form GitHub Packages:
+		"docker pull ghcr.io/alescu/blackjack_app:1.0"

 ## Project Structure

 * The project is built using Maven.